 It doesn’t matter what you want to eat in your snack, biltong brings it to the table.
-You can find different types of biltong, including beef, chicken, fish, game, ostrich… There have even been some successful attempts at mushroom biltong for vegetarians!
+You can find different types of biltong, including beef, chicken, fish, game, and ostrich… There have even been some successful attempts at mushroom biltong for vegetarians!

 It’s not just a convenient snack, either.
 With a tender and succulent taste profile, you can add it to various cooked dishes and even salads.
 You can even use powdered biltong in soups!

 But biltong isn’t just about the taste.
-There are many benefits to eating biltong, including its high protein content and vitamin-rich profile.
+Eating biltong has many benefits, including its high protein content and vitamin-rich profile.